varshavigasini-sivakumar-24653/copilot-demo/workshop.md

 1. Open the project in VS Code with GitHub Copilot enabled.
 2. Open **Copilot Chat** and set it to **Ask mode**.
 3. Ask Copilot to explain the authentication flow.
-Use `#file` references to scope the question:
+Use `#file` or `add context` references to scope the question:

    ```
    #file:AuthHandler.java #file:GoogleTokenVerifier.java #file:JwtUtil.java #file:AuthContext.jsx